 Keep the water heater and holding tank capacities in mind when using the fresh water system.
-The used water will drain through the plumbing pipes into the grey water holding tank.
+The used water will drain into the grey water holding tank.

-- ☐ Be sure the water heater is ON and had sufficient time to heat the water. - ☐ If dry camping, be sure your 12-volt water pump is ON.
+Be sure the water heater is ON and had sufficient time to heat the water

+☐ If dry camping, be sure your 12-volt water pump is ON.